Love4684/Malicious-Url-Detection/README.md

 ## Presentation

-The slide presentaion used in this video is [Detection-of-Phishing-Websites-using-an-Efficient-Machine-Learning-Framework.pdf](https://github.com/Love4684/Detection-of-Phishing-Websites-using-an-Efficient-Machine-Learning-Framework/blob/main/2017BCS0035%20(1).pdf)
+The slide presentaion is [Detection-of-Phishing-Websites-using-an-Efficient-Machine-Learning-Framework.pdf](https://github.com/Love4684/Detection-of-Phishing-Websites-using-an-Efficient-Machine-Learning-Framework/blob/main/2017BCS0035%20(1).pdf)

 ## End Results
-From the obtained results of the above models, XGBoost Classifier has highest model performance of 86.4%.
+From the obtained results of the above models, XGBoost Classifier has highest model performance of 85.4%.
 So the model is saved to the file '[XGBoostClassifier.pickle.dat](https://github.com/Love4684/Detection-of-Phishing-Websites-using-an-Efficient-Machine-Learning-Framework/blob/main/4_Finding_Best_Model/XGBoostClassifier.pickle%20(1).dat)'

 ### Next Steps